matthewwyndham/reverse-a-string-library/README.md

 | PHP        |           |                 |                |           |                |              |              |
 |            |           |                 |                |           |                |              |              |

 Feel free to pull request your own examples of string-reversal in any language!
-Update the readme if you add a language not listed here.
+Update the readme!